markcellus/carousel-js/README.md

 ## Usage

 In order to use carousel, you can use one of the [pre-built files](/dist) if you want to quickly get started.
-Or, alternatively you can use the [source files](/src) directly if you are running your own build processes.
+Or, alternatively you can install as an npm package or use the [source files](/src) directly if you are using [Browserify](http://browserify.org/).

 ### Carousel